$3,000 Personal Loan

 In most U.S. states, a collector with a court judgment can pursue wage garnishment.
 The judgment itself becomes a separate public record.

-Can I get a $3,000 loan without a bank account?
+Can I get this loan without a bank account?

 Nearly all online lenders and banks require a U.S. checking account for both funding and repayment.
-A small number of lenders will fund to a prepaid debit card, but those products typically cap loan amounts well below $3,000 and carry higher fees.
+A small number of lenders will fund to a prepaid debit card, but those products typically cap loan amounts well below three thousand dollars and carry higher fees.

 If a checking account is not currently available, opening a basic account at a credit union is usually faster than finding a lender willing to fund without one.
 Credit unions often work with applicants who have a thin or negative ChexSystems history, which standard banks typically decline outright.

-How long does a $3,000 loan stay on my credit report?
+How long does borrowing three thousand stay on my credit report?

 An account paid in full stays visible for up to 10 years after closing.
 During that time it contributes positively to credit mix, the portion of your score that reflects having different account types.